BlobMoss/Love3d/README.md

 W A S D - to move camera in X and Z

+LSHIFT and SPACE to move camera in Y

 ARROW KEYS - to rotate camera in X and Y

+(you do not want to rotate camera in Z, trust me)

 ## On the horizon:
 So, I need to improve performance